For starters, allow us to provide a quick definition:

 - Set Limits: If you choose to go it alone, don’t overextend yourself.
 The brightest minds in the industry will not profess to know all 500 companies in the S&P 500 and neither will you.
 We suggest that you limit the number of stocks you purchase to between 20-40 with no more than 4-5 within each sector of the market and no more than 5% of your total portfolio invested in one stock.
 It is probably a good idea to keep your bond purchases within the 5% range as well.

 - Consolidate: If you have accounts spread over multiple brokerage firms, think about consolidating.
 Work with your chosen advisor to determine what steps need to be taken and if there are any exceptions to transferability.
 If you don’t have an advisor that will sort through the specifics of accounts with you, consider finding one that will.
-I cannot stress this enough for investors at or nearing retirement.
+I cannot stress this enough for investors at or near retirement.

 Important Disclosure: This content is for informational purposes only.
 Opinions expressed herein are subject to change without notice.
 Beacon Pointe has exercised all reasonable professional care in preparing this information.
 Some information may have been obtained from third-party sources we believe to be reliable; however, Beacon Pointe has not independently verified, or attested to, the accuracy or authenticity of the information.
 Nothing contained herein should be construed or relied upon as investment, legal or tax advice.
 Only private legal counsel may recommend the application of this general information to any particular situation or prepare an instrument chosen to implement the design discussed herein.
 An investor should consult with their financial professional before making any investment decisions.